mokeseven7/aws-examples/README.md

 ```

 An AWS construct that can be used to easily create reproducable Docker Images and ship them to ECR using local Dockerfiles.

 The construct is optimized for PHP images.

-The infrastructure code has 100% test coverage, automations for testing, and features a unique approach to using codebuild and step functions.
+The CDK/Infra code has 100% test coverage, automations for testing, and npm publishing.

+It also features a unique approach to deployment using codebuild and step functions.

 ```
 > [See Code](https://github.com/mokeseven7/phpbuilder) | [See NPM Package](https://www.npmjs.com/package/@mikemcgrath/phpbuilder) | [See Example Implentation](https://github.com/mokeseven7/phpbuilder-example)